-- 10.7.3 As part of this review the Trust and Te Kotahitanga will seek feedback from the Bishops and/or Ministry Educators of the Amorangi/Diocese associated with the Applicant. - 10.7.4 As is noted on the application form, it is very important the Applicants have discussed their application in full with their Amorangi/Diocese Bishop and Ministry Educator.
+10.6.8 As is noted on the application form, it is very important the Applicants have discussed their application in full with their Amorangi/Diocese Bishop and/or Ministry Educator prior to it being submitted.

-10.8 What can be funded
+10.7 What can be funded

-- 10.8.1 As previously noted in this Manual, section 7 of the Act contains some specific provisions regarding the purposes of the Scholarship Funds which place constraints on the funding able to be approved by the Trust. - 10.8.2 Firstly section 7 states that scholarships are to fund a course of study for a degree or diploma.
-While the requirement to be studying for a degree or diploma has not been strictly enforced with the Trust taking a liberal view of this requirement, Trustees do require Applicants to be undertaking a defined course of study. - 10.8.3 This requirement needs to be carefully considered in respect to making applications for funding, especially in regards to: - Applications for sabbatical leave - Applications to attend conferences
+- 10.7.1 As previously noted in this Manual, section 7 of the Act contains some specific provisions regarding the purposes of the Scholarship Funds which place constraints on the funding able to be approved by the Trust. - 10.7.2 Firstly section 7 states that scholarships are to fund a course of study for a degree or diploma. - 10.7.3 While the requirement to be studying for a degree or diploma has not been strictly enforced, with the Trust taking a liberal view of this requirement, Trustees do require Applicants to be undertaking a defined course of study. - 10.7.4 This requirement needs to be carefully considered in respect to making applications for funding, especially in regards to: - Applications for sabbatical leave - Applications to attend conferences - Costs that can be covered - 10.7.5 In regards to the Scholarship Funds, the Trust will consider covering the costs the Applicant will incur in order to complete a course of study.
+As examples the following costs may be met by the Trust: - Course enrolment and attendance costs - Reasonable travel and accommodation costs relating to the attendance at courses - Course material costs - Reasonable living costs while attending courses of study, if away from your normal place of residence.